yash-sharma1/docs-site/docs/smart-chain/wallet/math.md

 ### 1. Create your Binance Chain Ganges Testnet address with tbnbcli
 * Download the binary [here](https://github.com/binance-chain/smart-chain-binary/tree/master/bc/cli)
-> If you already have a backup of your recovery phrase from Binance Chain Nile Testnet, it can be reused here.
+> If you already have a backup of your recovery phrase from Binance Chain Ganges Testnet, it can be reused here.
 ```
 tbnbcli keys add {wallet-alias}
 ```